 Global Health Initiative

-The initiative recognizes sustained commitment to global health learning through participation in at least one structured international elective opportunity and regular attendance at our monthly, integrated dinner seminar, or, by completion of the INMED DIM&PH during residency training.
+The initiative recognizes sustained commitment to global health learning through participation in at least one structured international elective opportunity and regular attendance at our monthly, integrated dinner seminar, or, by completion of the INMED (Institute for International Medicine) DIM&PH (Diploma in international Medicine and Public Health) during residency training.

 INMED International Medicine & Public Health Diploma